rcullito/riaktor/README.md

 # Riaktor

-Riaktor is a lightweight wrapper for riak built with superagent.
+### a lightweight wrapper for riak built with superagent.

 Initialize